Netflix workers stage walk-out over Chappelle transgender comments

 “We shouldn’t have to show up quarterly/annually to push back against harmful content that negatively impacts vulnerable communities,” organizer Ashlee Marie Preston wrote in a social media post.
 “Instead, we aim to use this moment to shift the social ecology around what Netflix leadership deems ethical entertainment.”

-While such demonstrations have become commonplace in Silicon Valley, where employees of Facebook Inc FB.O and Google GOOGL.O have engaged in open protest to draw attention to corporate policies, this is believed to be a first for the pioneer streaming video company.
+While such demonstrations have become commonplace in Silicon Valley, where employees of Facebook and Google have engaged in open protest to draw attention to corporate policies, this is believed to be a first for the pioneer streaming video company.

 Sarandos stoked further backlash with an Oct.
 11 staff memo in which he acknowledged Chappelle’s provocative language but said it didn’t cross the line into inciting violence.
 “We have a strong belief that content on screen doesn’t translate to real-world harm.”

-Hours before the walkout on Wednesday morning, a Netflix spokesman said in a statement: "We respect the decision of any employee who chooses to walk out, and recognize we have much more work to do both within Netflix and in our content."

-It is not the first time the company has drawn fire for boundary-pushing content.
-The coming-of-age story “Cuties” was accused of hypersexualizting young girls, and the teen suicide drama “13 Reasons Why” was blamed for a rise in teen suicides.
+It is not the first time Netflix has drawn fire for boundary-pushing content.
+The coming-of-age story “Cuties” was accused of hypersexualizting young girls, and the teen suicide drama “13 Reasons Why,” was blamed for a rise in teen suicides.

 The controversy of “The Closer” is playing out against the backdrop of a company-wide diversity effort that began in 2018, after Netflix's former head of communications was fired for using a racial epithet in company meetings while discussing offensive language in comedy.
 The stated goal, according to an inclusion report published in January, is to create a workplace where employees “feel like they have a home here.
 That they belong.”